-There are experiences that you have to live them in detail: riding Route 66 on a Harley Davidson, getting to know London on its red double-decker buses and, of course, touring Rome on its classic Vespa.
+There are some experiences that you have to live them in detail: ride the Route 66 on a Harley Davidson, get to know London on its red double-decker buses and, of course, tour Rome on its classic scooter.

 Choose between the different routes that the eternal city has to offer and the perfect moment: enjoy the sunset on one of the seven hills, immerse yourself in the nightlife of the capital, enjoy the sunshine while touring the city or even rent your scooter for several days and get to know the surroundings of Rome.
 If you want to know more about the capital, visit this guide on what to see and do in Rome.

-1. Tour Rome by scooter in group and with guide
+1. Tour Rome by Vespa in group and with a guide

-Get ready to know the pure essence of Rome.
-Forget about long walks through the city or miss the secret corners where buses and cars can not pass, with this tour of Rome by Vespa you will not miss any detail of the treasures hidden in the capital.
+Get ready to get to know the pure essence of Rome.
+Forget about long walks around the city or missing the secret corners where buses and cars can not pass, with this tour of Rome by vespa you will not miss any detail of the treasures hidden in the capital.

-In this activity you will drive your own scooter but you will ride with a group led by a professional guide who will tell you the history of the city.
+In this activity you will drive your own scooter but you will be accompanied by a group led by a professional guide who will tell you the history of the city.

-Although the route can be modified, usually the last stops of the route will be to discover the baroque Piazza Navona, visit the Pantheon and throw a coin into the Trevi Fountain to ensure your return to the eternal city.
+Although the route can be modified, usually the last stops of the tour will be to discover the baroque Piazza Navona, visit the Pantheon and throw a coin in the Trevi Fountain to ensure your return to the eternal city.

 - Duration: 3 hours

-- Important: the driver needs a driver's license, previous experience with scooters, a credit card deposit as a guarantee (to be released at the end of the contract) and identity documents.
+- Important: the driver needs a driver's license, previous experience with scooters, a credit card guarantee deposit (to be released after the end of the contract) and identity documents.

-2. Tour Rome on a Vespa as a passenger
+2. Tour Rome by vespa as a passenger

-If you want to tour the city of Rome on the classic Vespa but you don't have a driver's license, don't worry, because this tour includes a driver.
+If you want to tour the city of Rome on the classic scooter but you don't have a driving license, don't worry, because this tour includes a driver.

-Sit on the vespa, get your camera ready, let your hair blow in the wind and enjoy the main monuments of Rome without worrying about driving in the busy traffic of the capital.
+Sit on the scooter, get your camera ready, let your hair blow in the wind and enjoy the main monuments of Rome without worrying about driving in the busy traffic of the capital.

 Although the route may vary depending on weather, traffic or events in the city, in general this itinerary usually starts in Piazza Venezia admiring the huge Vittoriano monument.

-You will then head to the Colosseum to photograph the majestic amphitheater that makes up one of the 7 wonders of the world.
+Then you will head to the Colosseum to photograph the majestic amphitheater that makes up one of the 7 wonders of the world.

-During the tour you will also visit the Baths of Caracalla, one of the most important public baths in Rome, whose construction began in 206 A.D. and, of course, your driver will drive along the first and oldest Roman road, the Appian Way, started in 312 B.C., passing through the Aurelian Wall of imperial Rome under Emperor Aurelian.
+During the tour you will also visit the Baths of Caracalla, one of the most important public baths of Rome, whose construction began in 206 AD and, of course, your driver will drive along the first and oldest Roman road, the Appian Way, started in 312 BC, passing through the Aurelian Wall of imperial Rome with the Emperor Aurelian.

 - Duration: 3 hours

-- Disadvantages of this option: time at each monument is limited by the tour, entrance fees to the sights, the Colosseum and the Baths of Caracalla are not included.
-It is a closed tour, so you will visit the attractions included in this activity.
+- Disadvantages of this option: the time at each monument is limited by the tour, the entrance fees to the sights are not included.

 3. Enjoy Rome with a private Vespa Tour

-If you have fallen in love with the above routes, but prefer a little more independence, you can always book a private vespa tour.
+If you have fallen in love with the above routes, but prefer a little more independence, you can always book a private tour by vespa.

 Forget about waiting and do this tour at your own pace, enjoy every street and monument having a guide and driver exclusively for you.